kerusey/SmarTClouD/README.md

   - And README file, that i hope will help you to understand what's going on

  ## !ACHTUNG!
-  You better watch to the schemes if you wanna understand all case or skip this part and just download project.
+  You better watch to the schemes if you wanna understand all case or skip this part and just download project folder (Levitron).

   ## Intro